UStuej/AlJbra/README.md

-# AlJbra
+# Jam (Java Advanced Math)
-An algebra library for Java
+An advanced math library for Java.